sam-sayegh/social_plugin/README.md

         	<li>Add folder config at the root of the app</li>
             <br>
             <li>Add in folder config file services.php<br>
-            This file contains the id, secret, and callback url of each plattform used(Facebook, Github, Twitter, etc..)
+            This file contains the id, secret, and callback url of each platform used(Facebook, Github, Twitter, etc..)
             </li>
             <br>
        </ul>